 On Monday around noon, I was lucky enough to catch the debate being held for Civic Awareness Week.
 I hadn’t been aware of the debate beforehand, I just happened to be getting lunch at the time, and thought I’d check it out.
 I’m really glad I did, because it was one of the best debates I’ve seen in a long time.
 There was a representative from College Democrats, Republicans, Libertarions, and suprisingly, the GLBTA services.
 I was a bit confused when I saw that at first.
 They have their own party now?
 Is is possible to vote straight-ticket gay?
 How ironic would that be?
 But, as I learned later, it was not meant to be a solely political debate.
 There was supposed to be another group represented, but the GLBTA just happened to be the only other group who showed besides the political ones.

-We need your help!
 Do you know something interesting about science?
 Do you have something thoughtful to say about religion?
+Do you want to share your expertise in sociology?
 Have you found or even conducted an interesting piece of research?
 Is there something that you’ve been wanting to get people thinking about?
-We’re looking for anyone interested in writing one or two short, thought-provoking blog posts for the usu-shaft.com site.
-If you are interested in writing something, please leave a comment and we will set you up with a guest account.
+We’re looking for anyone interested in writing short, thought-provoking blog posts for the usu-shaft.com site.
+Interesting content might include thoughts, stories, or personal experiences that deal with the humanities, the natural sciences, or the social sciences.
+If you are interested in becoming a guest blogger, please leave a comment on this post.

 SHAFT is proud to premiere the documentary Collision next Wednesday (Oct.
 28th) in Engineering 302 (the new room) at 5:00 PM.